xrettle/WFGY/core/README.md

 <a id="eight"></a>
 ## 🧬 Eight-model evidence (A/B/C protocol)   <!-- per your request: NOT collapsed -->

 *Same task set across modes.
-The only change is adding the OneLine math file.*
+The only change is adding the OneLine math file.
+All scores are produced by LLM evaluators under a shared protocol and should be read as internal uplift scores, not as official vendor benchmarks.*

 | Model      | Model Choice   | OneLine Uplift | Proof                                                                                             |
 | ---------- | -------------- | -------------: | :------------------------------------------------------------------------------------------------ |